Arjunsinghthakur/SOEN-6011/skills/ui-design.md

 - Sketch
 - Adobe XD
 - esktop Web Browsers applications

 # Skill Self-Assessment (My Skill Score (1 – 10) and Reasons for Self-Assigned Score)
+8

+**Reason:**

+Any software can be considered as successful if it fulfils its main function for the general users efficiently and effectively.
+User Experience is the main aspect which involves user satisfaction for using the software and User interface design is a very crucial part of it.

+UI design can make or break the user base of software.
+It creates fewer problems, increases user involvement, perfects functionality and creates a strong link between your customers and your software.

+Thus, the given skill score justified with this importance.

 # References